FOREX-Unloved euro catches a breath ahead of ECB

 By Tom Westbrook

-SINGAPORE, March 9 (Reuters) - The euro took a breather on Wednesday ahead of this week's central bank meeting, while commodity currencies eased from recent peaks as investors reckoned war-driven surges in energy, grains and metals could end up crimping demand in the long run.
+SINGAPORE, March 9 (Reuters) - The battered euro took a breather on Wednesday ahead of this week's central bank meeting, while commodity currencies eased from recent peaks as investors reckoned war-driven surges in energy, grains and metals could crimp long-term demand.

-The euro EUR=EBS was steady in early trade and has recovered to $1.0898 from Monday's 22-month low of $1.0806, helped by a Bloomberg News report which citied unnamed officials and the European Union was discussing joint bond issuance.
+The euro EUR=EBS hovered around $1.0913 in Asia, its modest recovery from Monday's 22-month low of $1.0806, helped by a Bloomberg News report that cited unnamed officials and said the European Union was discussing joint bond issuance.

 "Our near-term pessimism is driven by a view that investor fears that the war could extend beyond the Ukraine's borders will not dissipate quickly," said Standard Chartered's global head of G10 FX research, Stephen Englander.

-He expects the euro will fall to $1.06 by the end of the quarter before slowing creeping toward $1.14 by year's end if some kind of agreement to contain fighting is reached, but said it would probably fall below parity if the war were to spread.
+He expects the euro will fall to $1.06 by the end of the quarter before slowly creeping toward $1.14 by year-end if some kind of agreement to contain fighting is reached, but said it would probably fall below parity if the war were to spread.

 The European Central Bank meets on Thursday with the spectre of stagflation prompting economists to figure that policymakers might delay rate hikes until late in the year.